Hiring Contingent Workers - Development Department

 • Provide financial support for contributions to an open-source project by an external party.

 In the next sections, you can find general information about the process.
 However, you should consult with your sub-department lead for any variations to this process.
+You should also read the GitLab [Contingent Worker Policy] (/handbook/finance/procurement/contingent-worker-policy/) as a pre-requisite.

 Planning and budget approval

-When considering the budget, keep in mind that contractors work for salary only.
+When considering the budget, keep in mind that contingent workers work for salary only.
 There are no benefits for them.
 You should also consider if you will hire directly or if you will engage with a hiring agency to find them for you.
 The fees might be very different in these two scenarios.
 When working with a recruitment or team augmentation agency you will need to account for hiring fees or other administrative costs charged by the agency.

-It is advisable to put together a concise proposal where you outline the objectives you are looking to meet by hiring a contractor, justifying clearly the reasons you can’t use a full-time team member hire to meet the needs.
+It is advisable to put together a concise proposal where you outline the objectives you are looking to meet by hiring a contingent workers, justifying clearly the reasons you can’t use a full-time team member hire to meet the needs.
 Also include budget and timeline information in the proposal.
 Here is one example of an issue that outlines the need and seeks budget approval.

 Once you agree on the budget with your manager and get approval at the department head level, you can move on to the next phases of the hiring process.